lquvatexas/lquvatexas.github.io/index.md

 ---

 I am a 4th year PhD student at the Department of Statistics/Biostatistics of Penn State University.
 I work on **Bayesian statistics**, **machine learning**, **time series** and **high dimensional statistics**.
-The applications of my research include integrative analysis in genomics omics data, cancer research, and clinical trial.
+The applications of my research include integrative analysis in genomics omics data, cancer research, and clinical trials.

 #### Contact:
 [Department of Statistics](https://science.psu.edu/stat)